Overview: What is osteoporosis?

 If the first symptoms or fractures occur that indicate osteoporosis, we will suggest an appropriate examination.
 It is also important to look specifically for osteoporosis in the presence of risk factors or certain other diseases.
 We use various diagnostic methods to detect osteoporosis:

-- Measurement of bone density in the lumbar spine and hip, and possibly in the forearm: the T-value obtained in the so-called DXA measurement shows the deviation of the determined bone density from the average value
+- Measurement of bone density in the lumbar spine and hip, and possibly in the forearm: the T-value (T-score) obtained in the so-called DXA measurement shows the deviation of the determined bone density from the average value

 - Lateral DXA measurement of the spine for rapid detection of vertebral fractures (“vertebral morphometry”)